Astandimandi/GOG-Title-Lookup/README.md

 2. Looks up the PUBLIC relevant information from Steam store
 3. After a brief delay (1 second-ish), will output description in an info box on the top right
 4. You can choose to:
-   a) Close the box OR
+   - Close the box OR
-   b) Click the "View on Steam" button and the relevant game's Steam page will open in a separate tab
+   - Click the "View on Steam" button and the relevant game's Steam page will open in a separate tab
 5. TA-DA!